Ember-Ember/Ember-schematic/README.md

 # Magenta-schematic
 litematic stuffs

-Credit to https://github.com/SurpriseTea/MyDownloads for the mobswitch design!
+Credit to https://github.com/SurpriseTea/MyDownloads for the initial mobswitch design.